 Cheapest non-owner car insurance companies in Rhode Island

-Travelers is the cheapest non-owner car insurance in Rhode Island, with rates averaging $328.
-The second most affordable option in Rhode Island is Geico, with an average rate of $366.
+Travelers offers the lowest non-owner car insurance rates in Rhode Island, with an average cost of $328.
+The next most affordable option is GEICO, which has an average rate of $366.

-The table below shows the most affordable non-owner car insurance companies in Rhode Island.
+The table below lists the most budget-friendly non-owner car insurance companies in Rhode Island.

 CompanyAverage annual premiumAverage monthly premium